Lossless Vocabulary Reduction for Auto-Regressive Language Models: Lossless Vocabulary Reduction

 Now we explain how \Cref{alg:lossless vocabulary reduction} produces the desired next-token distribution.
 First of all, the given previous output $y_{1:k}\in\mathcalVsub$ is re-tokenized in $\mathcalV$, denoted by $x_{1:t} := [[y_{1:k}]_\mathcalA]_\mathcalV$, and then the next-token distribution $p_\mathcalV(x_{t+1}\mid x_{1:t})$ is computed by the given autoregressive language model (lines 1-2).
 Note that here is the only part that requires access to the given language model in \Cref{alg:lossless vocabulary reduction}, and the results are cached in the global memory $\mathcal{P}$ so that they can be reused in future iterations.
 Then, in lines 3-17, the marginal probability $p_{\mathcalV\to\mathcalVsub}(y_{1:k}y_{k+1}*)$ is computed for each $y_{k+1}\in\mathcalVsub$ by following \Cref{thm:vocab reduction of marginal distribution}.
 More precisely, lines 7-11 implement the first term in \Cref{eq:vocab reduction of marginal distribution}, and lines 12-15 implement the second term.
 Finally, in line 18, the sum is normalized over $y_{k+1}\in\mathcalVsub$ to obtain the desired next-token distribution according to \Cref{eq:next-token distribution is normalization of marginal distribution}.

 \paragraph{Efficient implementation.}

 \Cref{alg:lossless vocabulary reduction} has naively implemented the vocabulary reduction based on \Cref{eq:decomposition of marginal distribution}.
 Although the implementation is straightforward from the theoretical perspective, it is computationally infeasible especially due to the two nested loops, lines 7-11 and lines 12-15.
-Here we discuss how to deform \Cref{alg:lossless vocabulary reduction} into a more efficient one, \Cref{alg:efficient version}.
+Here we discuss how to deform \Cref{alg:lossless vocabulary reduction} into a more efficiently approximated one, \Cref{alg:efficient version}.

 First of all, we consider the first nested loop (lines 7-11 in \Cref{alg:lossless vocabulary reduction}), which requires $|\mathcalVsub| \times |\cover_{\mathcalV\to\mathcalVsub}(y_{1:k})|$ iterations.
 This part can be separated from the outer loop over $y_{k+1}\in\mathcalVsub$, because the $y_{k+1}$ satisfying the condition in the line 8 is uniquely determined as the $(k+1)$-th sub-token of $[x'_{1:t'}]_{\mathcalV\to\mathcalVsub}$.
 Thus we can deform the lines 7-11 in \Cref{alg:lossless vocabulary reduction} into the lines 7-11 in \Cref{alg:efficient version}, which only requires $|\cover_{\mathcalV\to\mathcalVsub}(y_{1:k})|$ iterations.